explaingit

 TLDR

-Historical archive of daily COVID-19 case, death, and recovery counts by country and US region, collected by Johns Hopkins University from January 2020 to March 2023.
+A historical archive of daily global COVID-19 confirmed cases, deaths, and recoveries compiled by Johns Hopkins University from January 2020 to March 2023, freely available for research and analysis.

 Mindmap